makobot-sh/makobot-sh/README.md

 - 👋 Hi, I’m @makobot-sh!
-- 👀 I’m currently interested in graphics programming, distributed computing, OS programming, videogame creation and internet culture amongst other things.
+- 👀 I’m currently interested in AI, graphics programming, OS programming, videogame creation and internet culture amongst other things.
-- 🌱 I’m currently studying Computer Science, trying to learn about as many different areas as possible since there's a lot still I don't know :)
+- 🌱 I’m currently studying Computer Science, working on my thesis on Bayesian Inference models
-- 💞️ I’m looking to learn more about console emulation and collaborate on open-source projects that preserve internet culture.
+- 💞️ I’m looking to learn more about AI, console emulation and eventually would like to help on projects that preserve internet culture.
 - 📫 You can reach out to me at makobotsh at gmail.com!

 <!---